Patient education: Deep vein thrombosis (DVT) (Beyond the Basics)

 Venous thrombosis is a condition in which a blood clot (thrombus) forms in a vein.
 This clot can limit blood flow through the vein, causing swelling and pain.
 Most commonly, venous thrombosis occurs in the "deep veins" in the legs, thighs, or pelvis (figure 1); this is called a deep vein thrombosis, or DVT.

-Venous thrombosis can form anywhere in the venous system.
-However, DVT is the most common type of venous thrombosis.
+DVT is the most common type of venous thrombosis.
+However, a thrombus can form anywhere in the venous system.
 If a part or all of the blood clot in the vein breaks off from the site where it is formed, it can travel through the venous system; this is called an embolus.
 If the embolus lodges in the lung, it is called pulmonary embolism (PE), a serious condition that leads to over 50,000 deaths a year in the United States.
-In most cases, PE is caused by a DVT when part of a blood clot breaks off and lodges in the lung.
+In most cases, PE is caused when part of a DVT breaks off and lodges in the lung.
 The term "venous thromboembolism" is sometimes used when discussing both DVT and PE.

 DEEP VEIN THROMBOSIS RISK FACTORS